crazjj/SchematikZ-public/README.md

 # SchematikZ

-...a server-side building utility overlay minecraft plugin. *No client mod needed* 🤯
+...a server-side building utility overlay minecraft plugin written in Kotllin. *No client mod needed* 🤯

 > - with client and server performace in mind with some "hacks" I'm utilizing ghost blocks and display entities with packets to their full extent